Data Relationship in Cache

-Data in the cache can have dependency relations with items like a file on some location, a record in a database, results of a particular query or another cached item, such that any change in the item can invalidate the data in the cache.
+Data in the cache can have dependency relations with items like an item, a file on some location, a record in a database, results of a particular query or another cached item, such that any change in the item can invalidate the data in the cache.
 In that case, all dependent data must be reloaded or removed from cache otherwise data will become stale.

 In This Section